silverstripe/developer-docs/en/02_Developer_Guides/00_Model/12_Indexes.md

 ## Index Creation/Destruction
 Indexes are generated and removed automatically during a `dev/build`.
 Caution if you're working with large tables and modify an index as the next `dev/build` will `DROP` the index, and then `ADD` it.

-Note that `default_sort` fields automatically become database indexes as this provides significant performance benefits.

 ## API Documentation